amananand0001/Exam-Portal/backend/README.md

 The server will automatically:
 - Connect to your NeonDB database
-- Create the necessary tables (Candidates, questions)
+- Create the necessary tables (students, questions)
 - Seed the questions from the `aptitude_questions.json` file

 ## API Endpoints

-### Candidates
+### students
-- `POST /api/Candidates/signup` - Register a new Candidate
+- `POST /api/students/signup` - Register a new student
-- `GET /api/Candidates` - Get all Candidates (admin)
+- `GET /api/students` - Get all students (admin)
-- `GET /api/Candidates/:CandidateId` - Get Candidate by ID
+- `GET /api/students/:studentId` - Get student by ID

 ### Questions
 - `GET /api/questions` - Get all questions (limited to 20)